amnotpopichu/CV-2025/final_project/README.md

 >![FPS counter and basic overview](images/fpstests.png "Doing a great job detecting everything except road lines, fps is dropping to a little less due to the complexity of the grass")
 We can see the fps counter if you look closely at the top left, although it is very much covered by the fact that it is showing screen in screen, which is likely a significant contributor to the lower FPS in this image.

-The code snippet is pretty simple, it uses mss, a cross platform python package to get a screenshot of the screen, and in practice is just an efficent method of grabbing the livestream frame by frame, in a way that opencv can handle.
+The code snippet is pretty simple, it uses mss, a cross platform python package to get a screenshot of the screen, and in practice is just an efficent method of grabbing the livestream frame by frame, in a way that OpenCV can handle.

 ~~~python
 ...